Where Nature and Conversation Bloom: Torinome Shoten, a Charming Book Cafe Connecting Community and Life in Urahoro, Tokachi, Hokkaido|Domingo

 From left: "Curry Doria" (1,300 yen), "Pear and Tea Pound Cake" (500 yen), and the vibrant "Hamanasu Soda" (450 yen)

-A popular meal is the standard "Gapao Rice," a non-spicy version flavored with shiso and ginger, tailored for the Japanese palate.
-Other options include the "Hot Sandwich (Tuna Melt or Croque Monsieur style)" for 700 yen and the cheesy and hearty "Curry Doria."
-The cafe menu is also extensive, featuring seasonal sweets like the "Pear and Tea Pound Cake" for 500 yen and a "Caffe Latte" made with milk from Urahoro Town.
+A popular meal is the standard "Gapao Rice," a non-spicy version tailored for Japanese palates with shiso and ginger.
+Other options include the "Hot Sandwich (Tuna or Croque Monsieur-style)" for 700 yen and the cheesy and satisfying "Curry Doria."
+The cafe menu is also extensive, featuring seasonal sweets like the "Pear and Tea Pound Cake" for 500 yen and a "Caffè Latte" made with milk from Urahoro Town.

 Torinome Shoten